Cameron Ripley | | Strategy | 0 comments

 Phase 3: Effective Goal Setting to Scale Impact

 Set your plan for three years from now.
-Then, reverse engineer and work backwards to see what you would need to accomplish each year to get there.
+Then, reverse engineer and work backward to see what you would need to accomplish each year to get there.
 Again, keep in mind your organization’s key functions here and keep people, strategy, execution, and cash at top-of-mind while you plan.

 Then, set a theme for the upcoming year.
 Can you describe in one sentence how you want your year to unravel?
 What goals do you want to absolutely hit?